-Where an employee has received a benefit under the Severance Policy, they cannot be reemployed by Falkirk Council, including as a casual worker or on a consultancy basis for Falkirk Council.
-In specific circumstances and to meet service requirements, Service Directors in consultation with the Head of Human Resources may authorise a short term arrangement, however this must be time limited.
+Where an employee has received a benefit under Falkirk Council or Falkirk Community Trust's Severance Policy, they cannot be re-employed by Falkirk Council, including as a casual worker or on a consultancy basis for Falkirk Council.
+In specific circumstances and to meet service requirements, Service Directors in consultation with the Head of Human Resources and Business Transformation may authorise a short term arrangement, however this must be time limited, normally for a maximum of 3 months and only with permission from the Chief Executive can this be extended.
+This may not be repeated in the same calendar year and in general Service Directors should not re-engage the same ex employee regularly.
+Service Directors should consider the tax implications referred to at section 3.7 in determining whether re-employment is appropriate.